 It’s no secret that Sy is a muck-diving fan, and Seahorse Bay is his favourite site for that very reason.

 A sandy slope dive, it is here that you can search and (hopefully) find the site’s namesake … seahorses!
 Beautiful, graceful little seahorses that live in the weeds, but there is plenty more to find such as longhorn cowfish, frogfish, nemo, ribbon eels and schools of Moorish idol.
 Depth: 5 – 20 metres.

-The Gili Islands are a 30 minute fast-boat ride away from Lombok and 2 hours by speedboat from Bali (Padang Bai or Sanur).
+The Gili Islands are a 30 minute fast-boat ride away from Lombok and 2 hours by speedboat from Bali (Padang Bai, Sanur or Amed).
 We used Eka Jaya but Gili Getaway are also recommended.
 If you wanted to island hop between Gili Air, Meno & Trawangan, it will take you around 20 minutes to travel between each one using the local “Island Hopper” boat.
 If you want to read more about the beautiful northern Gili Islands, check out our posts from Gili Air, Gili Meno and Gili Trawangan.
 You can also easily reach the "secret Gili Islands" in the South, Gili Gede and Gili Asahan.

 Have you been diving in the Gili Islands?
 What were your thoughts?
 If you hadn’t considered it before, will you now?
 Tell us in the comments section below, we love to know what you are thinking.